Travelling to Italy by car

 <i>Those who think of Italy, undoubtedly think of a car holiday.
 In the backseat children play games, sing songs and enjoy the beautiful view.
 However, what exactly do you need on such a car trip?
-What are the compulsory requirements to consider?
-This guide has full help, including how to check you have the right paperwork, info on speed limits, emissions rules and the equipment you need.</i>
+What do you need to bring?

 Entering continental Europe